diegorafael/sqlitequerybuilder/README.md

 --------------------------------------

 Contributions are welcome!
 Feel free to report if you find a bug or if you want a new feature or give any kind of suggestions.

-You can find me on StackOverflow if you have questions related to the use of `SQLiteQueryBuilder`.

 ***Have a nice coding!***